-A wide variety of activities is available to School of Liberal Arts students, both activities sponsored by and related to the School of Liberal Arts and those open to all students of IUPUI.
-Students seeking involvement in campuswide activities, such as the IUPUI Student Government should contact the Student Activities Office in the basement of the Old Library or call (317) 274-3931.
-Of particular interest to students in the School of Liberal Arts are the following activities:
+A wide variety of activities is available to School of Liberal Arts students, both activities sponsored by the School of Liberal Arts and those open to all students.
+Students seeking involvement in campuswide activities, such as the IUPUI Student Government, should contact the Office of Campus Interrelations in the basement of University College or call (317) 274-3931.